omeka/omeka-s-enduser/docs/sites/site_pages.md

 After clicking the Pages tab, select the page you wish to edit by clicking the name of the page or the edit button (pencil).
 Note: clicking on the Page *title* will take you to the public view of that page.
 On the right hand side you can choose to add a new block by selecting one of the following layouts:

 - HTML
-- Page Title
+- Page title
 - Media
-- Browse Preview
+- Browse preview
-- Item Showcase
+- Item showcase
+- List of sites
-- Table of Contents
+- Table of contents
-- Line Break
+- Line break
-- Item with Metadata
+- Item with metadata

 ![A page in edit view, with one media block added](../sites/sitesfiles/sitepg_edit.png)